Anello-Photonics/docs-A1/docs/getting_started_aerialins.rst

 | **nmea_engine**               | NMEA engine data from NMEA2000 bus                                                                 |
 +-------------------------------+----------------------------------------------------------------------------------------------------+

-6. Water Testing Procedure
+6. GNSS Denied Testing Procedure
 -------------------------------

-For best GPS-denied navigation results, ANELLO recommends the following initialization procedure after each startup:
+For best GNSS-denied navigation results, ANELLO recommends the following initialization procedure after each startup:

-1. Ensure the unit is powered off while launching the vehicle into the water.
+1. Power on the ANELLO Aerial INS prior to launch.

-2. While the USV is stationary in water, power on the unit.
-A good GPS signal is required for position and heading initialization.
+2. While the UAV is stationary on the ground, allow the unit to receive a good GNSS signal.
+A good GNSS signal is required for position and heading initialization.

-3. For best performance, first perform a short square mission with 30–50 m edges to give the system visibility into currents before GPS is lost.
+3. For best performance, after launch, enter a circular or rectangular holding pattern to give the system visibility into wind speed and direction before GNSS is lost.
 4. Perform your mission.
-Best performance in GPS-denied conditions is achieved with calibrated speed aiding and at speeds above 2 knots.
+Best performance in GNSS-denied conditions is achieved with calibrated speed aiding and at speeds above 20 knots.

 *Aerial INS User Manual 93001501 v1.1.2*